 Article is published in AircraftIt magazine

 Before we go into the case study itself, it will be useful to look at the subject of the study, Volaris.
 Volaris, the Mexican ultra-low-cost carrier started its operations in 2006.
 The airline provides point-to-point routes and builds its market with low base fares, offering high-quality services and a variety of choices for their customers.
 Volaris caters to passengers visiting friends and family, cost-conscious business travelers, and leisure travelers as well.
-This young airline has grown rapidly in a short period and serves 70 destinations (figure 1), connecting Mexico to the US, Central America and Colombia with its modern fleet that consists of 97 aircraft, all from the Airbus family.
+This young airline has grown rapidly in a short period and serves 70 destinations (Figure 1), connecting Mexico to the US, Central America, and Colombia with its modern fleet that consists of 97 aircraft, all from the Airbus family.

 The basis of Volaris’s success and fast growth lies in its young and efficient fleet.
-Flying with 97 aircraft, from the classics A319, A320 and A321 to the new, efficient A320neo and A321neo.
+Flying with 97 aircraft, from the classics A319, A320, and A321 to the new, efficient A320neo and A321neo.
 Another 25 A320neo are scheduled to be added by the end of 2022.
 These fuel-efficient aircraft will enable Volaris to take advantage of market opportunities and strengthen the airline’s leading position in the Mexican market.
-This fleet expansion has also aligned to the airline’s sustainability strategy to ensure industry and business viability in the future.
+This fleet expansion has also aligned with the airline’s sustainability strategy to ensure industry and business viability in the future.

 Volaris aims to always provide the best experiences to their customers while still taking care of the environment.
-With their sustainability strategy and the fuel efficiency software provided by StorkJet, the Mexican carrier can be easily classified as one of the most cost-efficient and eco-friendly airlines in the Americas, and on its path for more growth and success.
+With their sustainability strategy and the fuel efficiency software provided by StorkJet, the Mexican carrier can be easily classified as one of the most cost-efficient and eco-friendly airlines in the Americas, and on its path to more growth and success.
 This can be confirmed by several reports and certificates that Volaris can boast about:

 • Company Integrated Annual Report

 • Bursatil certificates linked to emissions reduction and fuel consumption